MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Take a minute to familiarize yourself with the project structure.

     Use Visual Studio Code's EXPLORER view to expand the application folders.
-You should see a folder structure that's similar to the following:
+You should see a folder structure that's similar to the following example:

     ```plaintext
     CONTOSODASHBOARD (root)